ikopyna/UseCase7/README.md

 - Failed Student case.
 - Empty Array case.
 - Not an Array case.
-All of the tests use constant variables for each of the cases.

 # PlayerAnalyzerTest Description
 PlayerAnalyzerTest class consist of tests for PlayerAnalyzer class.
+All of the tests use constant variables for each of the cases.
+Also, expected results in the tests are constants as well because the math operations were calculated beforehand.
 Current implementation covers several test scenarious for CalculateScore method:
 - Normal Player case.
 - Junior Player case.